Lolma … uh, hello Mrs. Hopi Coyote

 Um hinhinta ?… We are doing well, thank you (Pi nu ‘qahinta)

 Here we go again… “We dreamed about another land/ that remains a mystery” (Téléphone – Je rêvais d’un autre monde, again)… this time, I think we landed in the right place!
 As Albert Einstein said, “Look deep, deep into nature and then you will understand everything better“.
 We followed dear Albert’s advice to experience total solitude in a remote site in full “Wildernes…” The Blue Canyon, located inside the Hopi nation and surrounded by Navajo territory, is completely untouched by tourism.
 The thousands of people constituting the Hopi ethnic group have their own culture, language, religion, and habitat and are totally different from their neighbors.
-This Native-American reserve is inhabited by the Navajo nation, but not all of it.
+This Native-American reserve in Western USA is inhabited by the Navajo nation, but not all of it.
 A small enclave, the indominable Hopi, still resists to the invader (like Asterix the gaul).
 Given the difficult access to the site through hidden and unmaintained roads (Ah, soft sand what a pleasure), the visitor must have a 4-wheel drive vehicle (thank you Evelyne from the Coyotes’ clan, our Hopi guide for the day)… The unpaved and cracked dirt road leading to Blue Canyon begins on your right at mile marker 256 on AZ 264, if you are coming from Gallup or on the the left if you are coming from Tuba City.
 It is an unmarked road and easy to miss.
 In other words, as you can see, it is a godforsaken place without hiking trails, a site to explore on your own and where you can be in full communion with the soul of this strange and fascinating land !

 Approaching the site, the long line of two-tone red and white rocks that seem huddled one against the other is stunning.
 We can let our imagination go and enjoy the sight of these red rocks stripped with white, rocks weathered in to soft, round shapes by millions of years.
 Look!
 Imagine that the multitude of small rocks that form a band of merry men and then the rock representing the singer Renaud looks deeply dissatisfied , “for a slightly cracked headlight or for a finger stuck in the air“.
 But, we must “go, go somewhere else”.
 Ah, put Julien Clerc (a french singer) on mute.
 Do you want to leave this place ?
 Just a short distance from Blue Canyon, Coal Mine Canyon is one of those rare gems that receive little attention.
 Coal Mine Canyon is first sighted about 15 miles from Tuba City, and the usual viewing area is reached by a half mile drive along a dirt track – narrow and bumpy…